nielssp/plet/doc/introduction/index.md

 ## Introduction

-Plet is a static site generator and programming language for creating static websites.
+Plet is a flexible static site generator, web framework, and programming language.

-TODO
+Static websites (or [static web pages](https://en.wikipedia.org/wiki/Static_web_page)) are collections of HTML files and assets that are served exactly as they are stored on the web server.
+This provides better security, performance, and stability.

 ```html+plet
 {# This is a Plet template #}